 zenon works strictly object-oriented.
 Combined with the philosophy "setting parameters instead of programming", that means: simple maintenance and adaptation For changes and monitoring, you only have to verify or change the properties of the individual objects instead of reading and adapting long code lines.
 In the lifetime of the project that ensures zenon can be adapted easily and swiftly to new or changed machines.
-Project adaptations can be done with just a few mouse clicks.
+Project adjustments require just a few mouse clicks.

-- Overview: Projects can be reproduced even some years later, even by new employees. - Security: Error-prone scripts and programming is avoided. - You save time: Projection, adaptation and maintenance can be realized a lot guicker.
+- Overview: Projects can be reproduced even some years later, even by new employees. - Security: Error-prone scripts and programming is avoided. - You save time: Projection, adaptation and maintenance can be realized a lot quicker.